Hard Rock Stadium: WrestleMania XXVIII

 On April 1, 2012, the stadium hosted WrestleMania XXVIII, WWE's flagship professional wrestling event.
 This was the second edition of WrestleMania to be held in Florida, and the third to be held entirely outdoors.
 The event was headlined by the "Once in a Lifetime" match where The Rock defeated John Cena.
 The other most prominent match on the card was the "End of an Era" Hell in a Cell match, in which The Undertaker defeated Triple H to extend his WrestleMania winning streak to 20–0.
 Shawn Michaels served as special guest referee for the match.
-With an attendance of 78,363, the event grossed $67 million, and was estimated to have generated $103 million in revenue for Miami.
-The event is still the most purchased WWE PPV/PLE ever, garnering 1.217 Million buys.
+With an attendance of 78,363, the event grossed $67 million, and generated $103 million in estimated revenue for Miami.
+With 1.217 million buys, it is the most purchased WWE PPV.

 Baseball

 Two National League Division Series have been played at Hard Rock Stadium: